nponiros/bookmarks_manager/README.md

 ## Usage

+* Clone the repository
 * Install dependencies with npm install
-* Install grunt-cli (npm install -g grunt-cli)
-* Run "grunt build-prod" to build the webapp
 * Run npm start to run the http-server, navigate to localhost:8080 to start using the app
   * Optional: Use a different webserver.
 For this you need to set /dist as the root
   * Make sure the correct type is returned for the manifest.appcache file
+* Optional: run [SyncServer](https://github.com/nponiros/sync_server) or similar on port 3000 on the local machine to enable synchronization

 ## TODO

 * Search/Filter functionality
-* Offline/Online check (signal/plane glyphicons?)
+* Need to be able to define the domain for the sync and connection check server

 ## Possible TODOs